awwad/uptane/README.md

 Here, we start a single Secondary ECU and generate a signed ECU Manifest with information about the "firmware" that it is running, which we send to the Primary.

+Open a Python shell in a new terminal window and then run the following:

 ```python
 >>> import demo.demo_secondary as ds
 >>> ds.clean_slate()